LyteNyte Grid logo for light mode. Links back to the documentation home page.

 To enable the server data source, developers must provide LyteNyte Grid with:

-• dataFetcher function: a function LyteNyte Grid calls to fetch rows from your server.
+• queryFn: A function LyteNyte Grid calls to fetch rows from your server.

 The server data source follows a well defined lifecycle: